• About

 Instructions

 2. Tip the mince back in, along with the red wine, and reduce by half.
 Add the tomatoes and half a tin of water, then simmer gently for 1 hour 30 minutes until thickened.
 Season with salt and loads of black pepper.
-Sprinkle the remaining oregano leaves over the ragu, then serve with tagliatelle and parmesan.
+Sprinkle the remaining oregano leaves over the ragu, then serve with tagliatelle and grated parmesan.

 Did you make this recipe?